Tucker Carlson's scorn for Trump revealed in court papers

-NEW YORK — A defamation lawsuit is revealing scornful behind-the-scenes opinions by Fox News figures about Donald Trump, including a Tucker Carlson text message declaring "I hate him passionately."
+NEW YORK — A defamation lawsuit revealed scornful behind-the-scenes opinions by Fox News figures about Donald Trump, including a Tucker Carlson text message declaring, "I hate him passionately."

-Court papers revealed Carlson's private text conversation at virtually the same time that the former president was hailing the Fox News host on social media.
-Trump said Carlson was doing a "great job" in presenting excerpts of U.S. Capitol security video of the Jan.
+Carlson's private text comments were revealed in court papers at virtually the same time the former president hailed the Fox News host on social media.
+Trump said he was doing a "great job" in presenting excerpts of U.S. Capitol security video of the Jan.
 6, 2021, insurrection — though Carlson used the video to produce a false narrative of the attack.

-The documents also are coming to light at a time of increased tension between Trump and the dominant media force appealing to conservatives as he campaigns to regain the presidency.
+The documents came to light at a time of increased tension between Trump and Fox, the dominant media force appealing to conservatives, as he campaigns to regain the presidency.

 The exchanges include Carlson's text conversation on Jan.
 4, 2021, with an unknown person, in which the prime-time host expressed anger toward Trump.

-Carlson said, "we are very, very close to being able to ignore Trump most nights" and "I truly can't wait."
+Carlson said that "we are very, very close to being able to ignore Trump most nights" and that "I truly can't wait."

-Federal and state officials, courts, exhaustive reviews in battleground states and Trump's attorney general found no widespread fraud that could have changed the outcome of the 2020 election, although Trump continues to falsely state the presidency was stolen from him.
+Federal and state officials, courts, exhaustive reviews in battleground states and Trump's attorney general found no widespread fraud that could have changed the outcome of the 2020 election, though Trump continues to falsely state that the presidency was stolen.

 Addressing Trump's four years as president, Carlson said, "We're all pretending we've got a lot to show for it, because admitting what a disaster it's been is too tough to digest.
 But come on.
 There really isn't an upside to Trump."